A. Andrew Das, Ph.D.

-“Prophetic Hope for Israel in the Eschatological Ministry of 2 Corinthians 3:2–11,” in Scripture, Texts, and Tracings in Second Corinthians and Philippians.
+“Prophetic Hope for Israel in the Eschatological Ministry of 2 Corinthians 3:2–11,” Pages 31-49 in Scripture, Texts, and Tracings in Second Corinthians and Philippians.
 Edited by A. Andrew Das and B. J. Oropeza.
-Lexington Books/Fortress Academic, forthcoming in 2022.
+Lexington Books/Fortress Academic, 2022.

 “Law” in The Dictionary of the New Testament Use of the Old Testament, edited by G. K. Beale, D. A. Carson, Benjamin L. Gladd, and Andrew David Naselli.
-Grand Rapids: Baker, forthcoming.
+Grand Rapids: Baker, forthcoming in 2023.

 “Paul and the Law: Pressure Points in the Debate.”
-Updated and expanded version of essay for the 2nd edition of Paul Unbound: Other Perspectives on the Apostle.
+Pages 323-38 in an updated and expanded version of the essay for the 2nd edition of Paul Unbound: Other Perspectives on the Apostle.
 Edited by Mark D. Given.
-Atlanta: Society of Biblical Literature, forthcoming in 2021.
+Atlanta: Society of Biblical Literature, 2022.

-“Models for Relating Sin as a Power to Human Activity in Romans 5:12-21,” in Sin and Its Remedy in Paul.
+“Models for Relating Sin as a Power to Human Activity in Romans 5:12-21,” Pages 49-62 in Sin and Its Remedy in Paul.
 Edited by John Goodrich and Nijay Gupta.
 Eugene, OR: Cascade Books, 2020.

-- The Traditional Protestant Perspective on Paul: Concluding Comments”.
+- The Traditional Protestant Perspective on Paul: Concluding Comments” Pages 127-32

-“Galatians,” in The Oxford Encyclopedia of the Bible and Ethics.
+“Galatians,” Pages 323-38 in The Oxford Encyclopedia of the Bible and Ethics.
 Edited by Robert L. Brawley.
 Oxford: Oxford University Press, 2014.

 “The Gentile Encoded Audience of Romans: The Church Outside the Synagogue.”
 Pages 29-46 in Reading Paul’s Letter to the Romans.
 Edited by Jerry L. Sumney.
 Atlanta: Society of Biblical Literature, 2012.